gumaerc-testorg/15.010-fall-2004/content/pages/syllabus.md

 ### Readings

-The assigned readings in this course have been selected to provide a balance of principles, tools, and applications; they are detailed in the [readings]({{< baseurl >}}/pages/readings) section.
+The assigned readings in this course have been selected to provide a balance of principles, tools, and applications; they are detailed in the {{% resource_link 816a67c8-7c2e-bad0-49a7-aa5e1c3c6293 "readings" %}} section.
 The basic text for the course is: Pindyck, Robert S., and Daniel L. Rubinfeld. _Microeconomics._ 5th ed.
 Upper Saddle River, NJ: Prentice-Hall, 27 July 2000.
 ISBN: 0130165832.

 All other readings will be in a 15.010/15.011 course reader.
 Part of the work requirement for this course will involve a careful study of these readings.
 Students will be expected to have read the required material **before class**.
 Doing so will make the lectures much more profitable.